About Healing Threads

 Healing is not a race—it’s a thread we follow, stitch by stitch.

-Hi, I’m Amanda (she/her), a registered art therapist, fiber artist, and deeply curious human.
+Hi, I’m Amanda (she/her), a Board Certified Registered Art Therapist (ATR-BC), fiber artist, and deeply curious human.

-I created Healing Threads Art Therapy Studio for people like me—people who feel deeply, process slowly, and often find that words don’t quite reach the heart of what they’re carrying.
+I created Healing Threads Art Therapy Studio for people like me—those who feel deeply, think creatively, and often find that words don’t quite reach the heart of what they’re carrying.
 I believe art can hold what language can’t.
-And that the act of making—of stitching, sketching, symbolizing, or even just choosing a color—can bring us back to ourselves in the most meaningful ways.
+The act of making (stitching, sketching, symbolizing, or simply choosing a color) can help us return to ourselves in the most meaningful ways.

 Person smiling, wearing glasses and a multicolored, striped sweater.